mHealth-UPenn/ditti-research-dashboard/README.md

 - Serverless architecture for controlling costs on an on demand basis
 - Integrations with Fitbit for visualizing sleep research data

+## Getting Started

+### Development Setup

+Follow our [Development Setup Guide](docs/INSTALL-dev.md) to set up your local environment

+### Production Setup

+🚧 **Under Construction** 🚧

+We are working hard at creating a straightforward process for installing and hosting your own version of the Ditti Research Dashboard.
+A future version will include a step-by-step installation for free, self-hosted options.

 ## Contributing

 The Ditti Research Dashboard is **100% free** and **open source**.
 We encourage any users to contribute through open discussions, feature requests, bug reports, and contributions.